 While not one of the 5, we feel Ichigo Kurosaki’s Zanpakutō Zangetsu deserves an honorable mention.
 First, while it was never revealed what form its Bankai takes, it was considered so powerful by Yhwach that it was disabled immediately before it could be used.
 Second, because it produces energy blasts that can be directed and controlled, it is useful in many situations.
 Finally, it is one of a few Zanpakutō that remain in a state neither fully-sealed nor fully-unsealed, leaving it with two blades, making it immediately recognizable to opponents and unique.
 However, Zangetsu does not make the list because we do not know the full extent of its abilities, and we feel its abilities, while indeed powerful, are overshadowed by the others in this list.

 Kisuke Urahara’s Zanpakutō takes #5 on this list.
 In its sealed state, Benihime takes the form of a cane rather than a normal Katana.
 It is one of the few Zanpakutō with a spirit of the opposite gender as its wielder.
 Like Ichigo Kurosaki’s blade, its Shikai can fire energy blasts.
 However, its Bankai form has a completely different ability, allowing Kisuke to restructure anything he touches with Benihime.
 While the exact limits of this restructuring are unknown, it is able to restore vision to wounded eyes and manipulate things in Kisuke’s path to remove obstacles.
-Its abilities may be limited primarily by Kisuke’s own imagination.
+Its usefulness may be limited primarily by Kisuke’s own imagination.
 Fulfilling all 4 criteria, it makes the list, albeit barely.

 Gin Ichimaru’s Zanpakutō comes in next to take the #4 slot on the list.
-While simple in form and appearance, Shinsō has the ability to extend up to 100 times its length when released, and much further in its Bankai form (up to kilometers).
+While simple in form and appearance, Shinsō has the ability to extend up to 100 times its length when released, and much further in its Bankai form (up to several kilometers).
 However, the length is only a small part of what makes this ability so useful.
 Shinsō can extend and contract faster than a bullet, allowing Gin to impale his targets with ease and push people out of the way of falling objects.
 Its cutting ability is also greatly amplified, making slashing attacks deadly as the Area-of-Effect of the swath is incredible - once literally slashing a town in half while Gin stood some distance away.
 Furthermore, the sword can turn to ash for a split second when contracting or extending, leaving a piece of itself inside the momentarily impaled and future victim.
 From then on, whenever Gin chooses, he can kill his target at will, simply by raising his hand and uttering a few words.
 The target will then dissolve from the inside out.
 While perhaps having a bit less utility then #4, the sheer coolness factor of Shinsō’s abilities and the challenge of using them to their fullest potential means we put it a spot above Benihime.

 Byakuya Kuchiki’s Zanpakutō is a normal Katana that, when released, separates into a thousand small fragments that move around, directed by Byakuya’s will through the motions of the hilt remaining in his hand.
 Each fragment carries the power of a full sword and reflects light in such a way as to resemble a cherry blossom.
 While perhaps not as powerful as the previous Zanpakutō, Senbonzakura is balanced as much for defense as offense.
 Any opponent attempting to get close is liable to be cut by the fragments, and only Byakuya himself is immune, as he stays in a “Hurtless Area” where the sword fragments are not allowed to enter.
 Its Bankai is even more powerful, instead of a thousand fragments, it has a thousand full swords that he can control.
 With both abilities, Byakuya can form constructs that can take many shapes using the fragments or swords, which greatly amplifies the abilities’ usefulness.
 What really takes the cake, however, and gives Senbonzakura the middle-spot on this list is the following.
 Not only can the Zanpakutō’s power be further increased by combining the fragments back into a single sword with an insane amount of power, but it can also grant Byakuya wings with which he can fly!